refraction-networking/utls/README.md

 ## Contributors' guide
 Please refer to [this document](./CONTRIBUTORS_GUIDE.md) if you're interested in internals

-## Disclamer
+## Credits
+The initial development of uTLS was completed during an internship at [Google Jigsaw](https://jigsaw.google.com/).
 This is not an official Google product.